 In the 18th century, Mousehole became a huge centre for smuggling or ‘free trade’.

 As huge tax levies were placed on imported goods, it meant many of the labourers and fisherman couldn’t survive.
 So, they looted shipwrecks and smuggled contraband.
-If you wanted to read more about smugglers in Cornwall, read this post.

 It was also recorded in Mousehole that Dolly Pentreath was the last lady to speak solely Cornish by Daines Harrington in 1768.
 The language still survives today, but many speak both English and Cornish.